-From the beginning of the 2006 election cycle, KochPAC spent more on contributions to federal candidates and committees than any other oil-and-gas sector based PAC.
-For that period, Koch Industries and its executives spent $5.06 million compared to next three biggest contributors: Exxon ($3.56 million), Chevron ($2.62 million), and Valero ($2.33 million).
+Since 1999, KochPAC spent more on contributions to federal candidates and committees than any other oil-and-gas sector PAC.
+In that period, Koch Industries spent over $22 million on politicians at the federal level.

-KochPAC heavily favors Republicans: 92% of its contributions went to Republicans during the 2010 election cycle; 88% went to Republicans in the 2008 cycle.
+KochPAC heavily favors Republicans: 99% of its contributions have gone to Republicans during the 2014 election cycle; 98% went to Republicans in the 2012 cycle.
 KochPAC also heavily favors Republican Party committees and leadership.
-In 2010, KochPAC gave:
+Since 2009, KochPAC gave:

 - $30,000 to the Democratic Senatorial Campaign Committee (DSCC).